arikhativa/minishell/README.md

 ## About

 Minishell is a project as part of the 42 scholl.
-It's a minimum viable version of a real shell.
+It's a mini version of a real shell.
-The main goal is to have a good understanding of processess, file descriptors, signlas and generally start manageing a lage scale projects.
+The main goal is to have a good understanding of processes, file descriptors, signals and generally start managing a large scale projects.
-All in by using the C programmming language and comparing to bash.
+All by using the C programming language and comparing to bash.

+This project was done by a team of 2.

 ## Installation & Usage

 ### Requirements
-The only requirements are:
-- GNU make
+- make
-- GCC
+- gcc

-Those versions are the ones used during development.

 ### Building the program

-1. Download/Clone this repo
+1. Clone repo

         git clone https://github.com/arikhativa/minishell.git
 2. `cd` into the root directory and run `make`